MiroNikolov01/DiscordChatBot/README.md

 - **!rollgame - Generates numbers and shows the winner.**

 ## Contributing
--**Feel free to submit issues or make pull requests to improve Bat Pesho Bot!
+-**Feel free to submit issues or make pull requests to improve Bat Pesho The Robot!
 All contributions are welcome, from bug fixes and documentation improvements to new features.**